 In 1987 (following the deselection by Tottenham constituency Labour Party of the sitting MP, Norman Atkinson) Grant was elected Labour MP for Tottenham.
 He entered parliament dressed in African robes, and his career entered a new, more international phase, pursuing broader causes.
 Among his other duties he chaired the all-party group on race and community (19952000), the Campaign Group of Labour MPs (19902000), and the Standing Conference on Race Equality in Europe (19902000).
 He edited the Black Parliamentarian magazine from 1990 to 1992.
 He became the figurehead and tireless activist in cases of official harassment or misconduct, notably that of Joy Gardner, a black woman who died when immigration officers entered her house and put her under restraint.
 At the same time he became an important resource for Third World governments and campaigners looking for support within the British political culture.
-When Monserrat's volcano erupted, devastating the island, a row broke out about British aid and policy towards the refugees.
-Typically the Monserratian chief minister immediately telephoned Grant and invited him in to plead the island's case.
+When Montserrat's volcano erupted, devastating the island, a row broke out about British aid and policy towards the refugees.
+Typically the Montserratian chief minister immediately telephoned Grant and invited him in to plead the island's case.
 Grant caused some embarrassment by arriving on the island before the government's fact-finding mission, but he was never reluctant to break ranks, frequently diverging from some of the most deeply held beliefs of his left-wing allies.
 For instance in 1993 he created a stir by saying that many in ethnic minorities would welcome government aid that would give them the option of returning home.
 To ward off the subsequent misunderstanding he felt obliged to hold a press conference to distance himself clearly from the compulsory repatriation advocated by followers of Enoch Powell.
 Later he defended Harriet Harman's decision to send her children to a selective school, arguing that his own children had suffered from their education in the comprehensive sector.
 Before that he began the campaign for government reparations for the looting of art objects and other resources from Britain's former colonies.
 Like his support for Labour Party black sections, his views on these issues were often strongly opposed by political allies and enemies alike, but in later years he became a highly respected figure, and while he faced plenty of criticism it was muted by the affection in which he was generally held.

 Even those who characterized Grant as rash and hasty with his opinions also acknowledged that he was likeable, charming, generous to friends and enemies, and relentlessly honest.
 He was a child of the contradictions inherent in his background.
 He had been born and had grown up in a colony, but was part of a class that challenged and finally threw off colonial rule.
 He arrived in Britain as a middle-class foreign studenta bird of passagebut stayed to become a central figure in the politics of organized labour.
 He was a dedicated local politician with an international reach and reputation.
 Above all he was the product of a long and rebellious confrontation with political repression, and at one and the same time the obedient graduate of a training that privileged moral absolutes.
 He was confident that he knew right from wrong, he had a passionate devotion to an ideal of justice, and he had faith that these beliefs were the guiding lights of his politics and his everyday life.